How to Easily Write on Fabric

 With your fabric paint, go over the penciled design or text you’ve applied to the fabric.
 Use a slow, steady hand and even pressure when squeezing the bottle of fabric paint.
 If you squeeze too hard or are shaky, paint will likely squirt out too quickly and splatter on your fabric.
 Using slow, steady, and even pressure will prevent the paint from squirting out to quickly; it will also prevent splattering and air bubbles.
 Lightly touch the surface of the fabric with the tip of the squeeze bottle; you want the paint to make contact with the material, but you don’t want to scrape the fabric.

-You Might Be Interested In 19 Best Embroidery Machines
+You Might Be Interested In 5 Best Fabrics for Table Runners

 Continue using a steady hand and even pressure to slowly follow the design you’ve penciled on the fabric.